ayatokura/ai-openscale/wos-insight-unstructmodel.md

 ![Explainability image classification chart is displayed. it shows confidence levels for the unstructured text](images/wos-insight-explain-text.png)

+Word highlighting is not supported for languages, such as Japanese, Chinese, and Korean that are not space-delimited.
+{: note}

 ## Unstructured text model example
 {: #ie-unstruct-ntbkssample}